BlueSideStrongSide/spotify_listening/Readme.md

 #https://developer.spotify.com/console/player/

 This project was originally started to learn about about Oauth for authenitication.
-So the plan was to build a simply script that would be able to grab whatever song I was currently listenting to in Spotify.
+The plan was to build a simply script that would be able to grab whatever song I was currently listenting to in Spotify.
 Well that portion ended up turning into a full blown module to interact with Spotify.
 I am currently building this for fun, and will use it as a base to learn more about various development task.

 | Things To Explore\Learn |
 |-------------------------|